major-lab/mirbooking/README.md

  - `--input`, a quantity file mapping target and mirna accessions to expressed quantity in picomolars

+Tables for seed and supplementary scores are provided in the `data` folder.
+These were computed with RNAcofold binding energy from ViennaRNA package.

+Note that Yan et al. (`--supplementary-model=yan-et-al-2018`) model requires a 3mer table whereas Zamore et al. (`--supplementary-model=zamore-et-al-2012`) require a 4mer table.

 The `--cutoff` parameter can exploit a known upper bound on the complex concentration to adjust the granularity of the model.
 Only interaction that can ideally reach the specified picomolar concentration will be modeled.

+The `--relative-cutoff` parameter is similar, but instead filter based on the ideal substrate bound fraction.

 The output is a TSV with the following columns: